alter-al/2048/README.md

 Purpose
 ------------

-I took an app [Android-2048](https://github.com/veryyoung/2048) as a sample to show how ScreenshotTestForAndroid works.
+I took an app [Android-2048](https://github.com/veryyoung/2048) as a sample to show how [AndroidScreenshotTestCase](https://github.com/facebook/screenshot-tests-for-android) works.

 Prerequisites
 ------------